topofocus/active-orient/README.md

 ```
   queries the database as demonstrated above.
 In addition, the generated query itself is added to the »queries«-Stack and the result can be found in sample_query.records.

-This feature can be used as a substiture for simple functions
+This feature can be used as a substitute for simple functions

 ```ruby
  roq = REST::Query.new